sai-chaitanya-pachipulusu/Sidebuilds/README.md

 To view the transfer status of a purchased project, click the "Transfer Status" button in your dashboard.

+## Stripe Connect for Sellers

+The platform requires all sellers to connect their Stripe accounts before listing projects for sale.
+This enables:

+- Direct fund transfers to sellers when their projects are purchased
+- Automated marketplace commission handling
+- Secure payment processing
+- Compliance with financial regulations

+For detailed information on how to connect your Stripe account and start selling, see the [Stripe Connect Guide](docs/stripe-connect-guide.md).

 ## Tech Stack

 ### Frontend